 Vegetarian dishes in Jakarta

 Vegetarian and vegan dishes are increasingly popular in Jakarta.
-Currently, there are many restaurants that serve only vegetable dishes.
-But, parallelly to fancy and trendy restaurants, you can find vegan and vegetarian dishes at the street vendors in your neighborhood.
+Currently, many restaurants serve only vegetable dishes.
+But, parallel to fancy and trendy restaurants, you can find vegan and vegetarian dishes at the street vendors in your neighborhood.

 Desserts in Jakarta